 I refuse to accept the view that mankind is so tragically bound to the starless midnight of racism that the bright daybreak of brotherhood can never become a reality. -Martin Luther King Jr.

-It’s no surprise to learn that racism is all around us, and occurs on a daily basis globally.
+It’s no surprise to learn that racism is all around us and occurs on a daily basis globally.
 Whether racism is acted upon verbally or physically, the mere fact that is exists in the 21st century is a worrying reality.
-Britain is the most culturally and racially diverse place on planet Earth, which is why travellers from all over the globe come to immerse themselves in our daily reality.
-Honestly, British people are the greatest dwellers due to this.
+Britain is the most culturally and racially diverse place on planet Earth.
 Yet even on this multicultural island, racism is still happening.
 Therefore the question must be asked: is racism innate or learned?

 Over the last few decades, scientists have turned their attention to offering scientific answers to the reasons of certain human behaviours.
 The recent development of technological equipment have allowed them to delve into the human brain and understand how it functions.
 A recent study published in the journal Nature Neuroscience found that areas in the brain that detect ethnicity and control emotion are closely connected.
 They explained that these brain circuits overlap each other, leading to people making unconscious decisions based on a person’s race.
 Another study revealed that the amygdala, which processes fear and emotions, the dorsolateral prefrontal cortex which is involved in emotion control and the anterior cingulate cortex, which manages conflict, were all simultaneously active during tasks that engaged racial bias.
 For example, viewing images of a black man and white man.